 - The Ockley Green K-5 magnet program will end.

-- ACCESS Academy will be relocated in time for the 2013-14 school year with a decision on that location pending.
+- ACCESS Academy will be relocating to the Rose City Park Campus for the 2013-14 school year .

 Read more on the Jefferson cluster page